Nathan Colmer | The Van Dyk Group

-Hurricane Sandy caused major damage to Long Beach Island however much of the damage was quickly repaired in time for summer.
-Some areas, such as Barnegat Light and Surf City, came through the storm with little damage whereas other areas, such as Holgate, were harder hit.
+Hurricane Sandy caused significant damage to Long Beach Island; however, much of the damage was repaired in time for summer.
+Some areas, such as Barnegat Light and Surf City, came through the storm with minor damage, whereas other areas, such as Holgate, were harder hit.

 What’s the difference between the north end and the south end of LBI?

 LBI has two very distinct areas-The North end (Barnegat Light-Surf City) and the south end (Ship Bottom-Holgate).
-The general difference is that the north end of LBI tends to be lower density and not as commercially developed whereas the south end of LBI has more stores, restaurants and amusements.
-Lot sizes tend to be larger and more expensive on the north end of LBI than the south.
+The general difference is that the north end of LBI tends to be lower density and not as commercially developed, whereas the south end of LBI has more stores, restaurants, and amusements.
+Lot sizes tend to be larger and more expensive on the north end of LBI than in the south.

 What’s with all the different names?

-LBI is broken into six separate municipalities which are (from north to south) Barnegat Light, Long Beach Township, Harvey Cedars, Surf City, Ship Bottom and Beach Haven.
-Long Beach Island is the largest measuring 12 of the 18 miles of development.
-Long Beach Township is further divided into smaller sections: Loveladies, North Beach, Brant Beach, Beach Haven Crest, Brighton Beach, Peahala Park, Beach Haven Park, Haven Beach, The Dunes, Beach Haven Terrace, Beach Haven Gardens, Spray Beach, North Beach Haven and Holgate!
+LBI is broken into six separate municipalities (from north to south) Barnegat Light, Long Beach Township, Harvey Cedars, Surf City, Ship Bottom, and Beach Haven.
+Long Beach Island is the largest, measuring 12 of the 18 miles of the developed areas.
+Long Beach Township is further divided into smaller sections: Loveladies, North Beach, Brant Beach, Beach Haven Crest, Brighton Beach, Peahala Park, Beach Haven Park, Haven Beach, The Dunes, Beach Haven Terrace, Beach Haven Gardens, Spray Beach, North Beach Haven, and Holgate!

 Do people live on LBI all year?

 Yes!
-The summer population of LBI is roughly 150,000-200,000 people at any given point whereas the winter population is around 8,000-10,000!
+The summer population of LBI is roughly 150,000-200,000 people at any given point, whereas the winter population is around 8,000-10,000!
 Some of the year-rounders have started home watch services for the owners who do not live on LBI all year.
-Personally, I live on LBI year round and I love it!
+I live on LBI year-round, and I love it!

 Does every house on Long Beach Island need to be raised?

-No, not all homes have to be raised and in fact, the vast majority of homes DO NOT need to be raised.
-Flood insurance is based on the elevation of a home and most homes on LBI are already at or above the new base flood elevation.
+No, not all homes have to be raised, and in fact, the vast majority of dwellings DO NOT need to be raised.
+Flood insurance is based on the elevation of a home, and most homes on LBI are already at or above the new base flood elevation.